-To assess the type of need of the pupil and the range teachers and the SENCO use Bradford's Matrix of Need published on Bradford Schools Online.
+To assess the type and level of need of the pupil teachers and the SENCO use Bradford's Matrix of Need published on Bradford Schools Online.

 On a termly basis the SENCO looks at the data of all SEND children.
-This information is then used to monitor progress and provision and helps the SENCO put new provision is place.
+This information is then used to monitor progress and provision and helps the SENCO put new provision in place.